-Kia Ora and welcome to Elsie Wolfe, where discoveries are made!
+Kia Ora and welcome to Auckland's Decorative Antique Store!

-Elsie Wolfe is a decorative antique store celebrating the beauty in design of vintage pieces.
+Auckland's Decorative Antique Store, Elsie Wolfe celebrates the beauty in design of vintage pieces.
 Our handpicked collection for the home and garden exist in a space that creates a timeless ambiance, feeling both familiar and new all at once.

-Founded in Auckland in 2020, our collection mixes New Zealand antiques as well as European antiques, furniture, tables, advertising and decorative antiques.
+Founded in Auckland in 2020, our collection mixes New Zealand antiques as well as European antiques, French farmhouse furniture, tables, collectables, industrial and decorative antiques.
 These pieces combined create a melting pot on intrigue and passion, sparking conversation and delight through the power of sight, touch and feel.
 We then connect these unique quality pieces to individuals who have an eye for the interesting and elevated.
 We have formed strong bonds and friendships with many of our clients who relish the thrill of the hunt just as much as us.